Article by John Tribbia

 This piece borrows the logic from my earlier model-quality analysis.
 Instead of asking whether better answers make people come back more often, it asks whether pre-policy OAuth intensity predicts who takes the hit when the rule changes.

-Same plan, completely different cost world
+The key insight: same plan, completely different cost world

 Two users can both pay for Pro and be nothing alike economically.
 One opens Claude a few times a week.
 The other runs a big chunk of a development workflow through an OAuth-connected coding tool.
 The subscription line is the same.
 The compute bill is not.